onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 - Linux Ubuntu - Operating system platform for Splunk deployment
 - Active Directory - Directory service for user authentication and security event generation
 - Windows Server 2022 - Two separate servers: one dedicated to AD deployment and one as a test machine
-- Shuffler - SOAR platform for security orchestration and automated response workflows
+- Shuffle - SOAR platform for security orchestration and automated response workflows
 - Slack - Team communication platform for real-time incident notifications
 - Vultr - Cloud infrastructure provider for hosting the lab environment (3 VMs total)
 - Vultr Network Firewall - Cloud-based firewall rules for secure access control